Stefan Fadinger: History

 Fadinger was born around 1585 and was a wealthy farmer.
 In 1616 he took over his farm from his father.
-He had a wife and two children, who, after the crushing of the revolt, were forced to flee.
+He had a wife and two children, who were forced to flee after the revolt was crushed.

 After Bavarian and Rebel soldiers had a skirmish at Lembach, the revolt began.
-Fadinger began to rally support for the protestant cause.
+Fadinger began to rally support for the Protestant cause.
 Eventually, he was made leader of the Rebel cause, though he was somewhat overwhelmed by the position.
-He was supposedly a good speaker, who was able to get more for the Rebel cause, however, this, combined with his celebration after the victory at Peuerbach, would worsen said cause.
+He was supposedly a good speaker who was able to rally support for the Rebel cause, however, when this was combined with his celebration after the victory at Peuerbach, it worsened the cause.

 Despite being a charismatic speaker, Fadinger had little experience as a tactician, and was not particularly prepared to be the leader of the rebels.
 Rather than leading the army himself, he instead relied on "those which can make decisions more easily."
-Though Zeller successfully lead the army to victory at Peuerbach, he and Fadinger made a mistake when, rather than pursuing Herberstorff, went around attempting to gain more support for the revolt, which let Herberstorff fortify Linz.
+Though Zeller successfully led the army to victory at Peuerbach, but he and Fadinger made a mistake when they went around attempting to gain more support for the revolt rather than pursuing Herberstorff, which allowed Herberstorff to fortify Linz.

-On 28 June, Fadinger was riding around the city walls on a horse when he was spotted by Bavarian soldiers, where he was shot and fatally wounded.
+On 28 June, Fadinger was riding around the city walls on a horse when he was spotted by Bavarian soldiers, and he was shot and fatally wounded.
 Fadinger died of his injuries on 5 July 1626, and ten days later, Zeller also died, thus leaving the Rebels without an effective leader, which heavily contributed to their defeat in later 1626.